infrahq/infra/docs/cli.md

 ```
   -e, --extension-deadline string   A specified deadline that an access key must be used within to remain valid
-  -h, --help                        help for create
+  -h, --help                        help for add
   -t, --ttl string                  The total time that an access key will be valid for
 ```